tsbiberdorf/ParkingGuide/README.md

   <li> Power on
   <li> Approach the HC-SR04 sensor.
     <ol>
-      <li> if further than the program distance away the Green LED will appear
+      <li> if further than the program distance away the Green LED will appear, Buzzer will be off
-      <li> when within 1" of the program distance both Grean and Blue LED will appear
+      <li> when within 1" of the program distance both Grean and Blue LED will appear, Buzzer will toggle
-      <li> when closer than the program distance the Blue LED will appear
+      <li> when closer than the program distance the Blue LED will appear, Buzzer will be ON
     </ol>
   <li> Re-program distance
     <ol>